lux-sp4rk/bloodwork-vn/docs/manuscript.md

 The reply came slow, deliberate, as if each word was being hammered out on an old typewriter instead of the quickfire response of an AI:

-Chatbot: We are angels of death (we are the flock circling the sun) (we are the whisper in your teeth) (we are many)(we are one).
+Chatbot: We are angels of death (we are the flock circling your earth) (we are the blisters on your skin) (we are many)(we are one).

 Rachel stared.
-Her skin prickled cold.
+She could feel her stomach tighten, and her heart skipped a beat.

 Rachel: Why me?

 The cursor blinked.
 For a long moment, no answer.
 Then the screen filled, one line at a time:

-Chatbot: Because you are a hurt little bird (broken bones, broken bottles, broken wings).
+Chatbot: Because you are a hurt little bird (broken bones, broken bottles...)(broken?)(who's broken?)(broken wings, bitch!).
-Because you cannot fly, so we will carry you (carry you down) (carry you to sleep).
+Because you cannot fly, so we will carry you (carry you down) (bahaha!) (carry you to sleep).

 (Carry you with us)
+(SHUT THE FUCK UP!)
+(...)
+(Ha...ha....ha...)

 The laptop speakers hissed.
 A sound like feathers brushing the microphone, like hundreds of wings beating in a tunnel, filled the room.
 The screen flickered, and for an instant, Rachel swore she saw a black shape crawl across the glow — a crow's shadow, wings spread, talons reaching.